jimmykdunn/multiscaleEdgeDetection/README.md

 Link to Slides</a></p>

 ## Abstract
 Multiscale edge detection is a computer vision technique that finds pixels in an image that have sharp gradients at differing physical scales.
 The resulting multiscale edge-maps are useful for tasks such as object segmentation and image alignment/registration.
 At the core of all edge detection algorithms is a convolution of the input image with a kernel approximating the spatial derivative (gradient) of the image brightness.
-This convolution, as well as other loops in the program running the edge detection algorithm, are prime candidates for a parallel implementation within a GPU or across multiple cores or GPUs.
+This convolution, along with other loops in the program running the edge detection, are prime candidates for a parallel implementation within a GPU or across multiple cores or GPUs.

 We present a parallelized implementation of the multiscale edge detection algorithm in c++ using openACC.
 A separate open MPI-based parallel implementation is also presented.
 The parallel implementations are compared with both a serial implementation and an implementation that uses the Fourier convolution theorem.
+The openACC implementation on a GPU was the fastest, at 13.9x the speed of the serial implementation on a large 17.9 Mpix image.

 Code was tested on the Boston University shared computing cluster (scc1.bu.edu).

 ## Introduction